Dear Mr. Drollinger:

 I’ll take you at your word for a moment and assume that you want institutional separation.
 Right now, you’re hosting bible studies in the White House or in offices of other heads of the U.S. executive branch, the U.S. Senate and House of Representatives office buildings, and in many state capitol offices.
 That is not institutional separation; it is a religious infection in the heart of our republic.

 Capitol Ministries has an office suite in “The Executive Building,” according to Google.
-So you and Capitol Ministries conduct your religious teaching, ceremonies and study on government property.
+Yet you and Capitol Ministries conduct your religious teaching, ceremonies and study on government property.
 It’s hard to imagine less institutional separation.

 If you are serious about state-church separation — and I encourage you wholeheartedly in that pursuit — you should move off government property.
 To honor the constitutional separation, you need to open a church or host a bible study in your office suite and let government officials come to you.
 If you really believe what you are selling, an if-you-build-it-they-will-come attitude will suffice.